fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/index.md

 ## Student Learning Objectives
-* Question and judge the extent to which ideas of health are constructed as much socially and culturally as well as scientifically
+* Question and judge the extent to which ideas of health are constructed as much socially and culturally as scientifically
 * Interpret and explain the rhetoric of health in different historical periods
 * Outline how the establishment of dietary expertise has and has not changed over time
-* Sharpen critical thinking and historical source analysis skills by evaluating primary sources on dietary advice
+* Sharpen critical thinking about diet/health/expertise
-* Describe and analyze how ideas of healthy diets have changed over time
+* Advance historical source analysis skills by evaluating primary sources on dietary advice

 ### Bottom Line
-This class is NOT concerned primarily with learning the history of diet and health, but using examples from it to learn about medical expertise generally, with a particular focus on dietary expertise.
+This class is NOT concerned primarily with learning the history of diet and health, but using examples from it to learn about medical expertise (with a particular focus on diet/health), as well as the power of health-centric rhetoric.
+This class is concerned with HOW TO THINK, not WHAT TO KNOW.

 ## You are welcome here